LucidJun/DREAM/docs/descriptions/personal.rst

         return feature

 The available domains are *statistical*, *temporal* and *spectral*.
-Also, note that TSFEL uses the ``fs`` variable to represent the sampling frequency parameter.
+Also, note that dream uses the ``fs`` variable to represent the sampling frequency parameter.
 Use this notation to take full advantage of the library for features which require the sampling frequency.

 2. Add the new feature to features.json
 ---------------------------------------

-After implementing your feature, use the ``add_feature_json`` function from ``tsfel.add_personal_features`` to store your personal feature information.
-This method adds the metadata from previously implemented feature to a JSON file which is used as configurator in TSFEL.
+After implementing your feature, use the ``add_feature_json`` function from ``dream.add_personal_features`` to store your personal feature information.
+This method adds the metadata from previously implemented feature to a JSON file which is used as configurator in dream.

-A JSON example file is available `here <https://github.com/fraunhoferportugal/tsfel/blob/development/tsfel/feature_extraction/features.json>`_.
+A JSON example file is available `here <https://github.com/fraunhoferportugal/dream/blob/development/dream/feature_extraction/features.json>`_.

 .. code:: python